 • with placenta previa.

-Anyway, the operation is performed with the consent of the woman in labor...
+Anyway, the operation is performed with the consent of the woman in labor.
 This consent must be recorded in writing.

-An emergency caesarean section is indicated in the following cases:
+Emergency caesarean section is indicated in the following cases:

-• Childbirth that came before the natural time;
+• Childbirth occurring before the natural term;

 • Placental abruption in a woman in labor.
 This is fraught with bleeding;